- This event has passed.

 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 *This is a Live course.
-Full Attendance during the hours of this webinar is expected.
+Full Attendance during the hours of this webinar is recommended, though it is available for a brief viewing period after the course.